MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - TBR check definition of Q in the book, if it can be a 2 by 3 rectangular matrix
 - check the result of ATB

+2022/06/16:

+finished,
+3400<->End

+- get 3 vector, make them to be orthonormal
+- Gram-Schemid formula
+- 3857 mins, a example
+- 4409 mins, A basis and Q basis
+- A=LU elimination
+- A=QR an expression of Gram Schemid
+- 4817 mins TBRT
+- look at the book to see how to complete QR

 ### Lecture 18 <br>
 2022/03/29: finished, property of determinant 9-10, |AB|=|A||B|, |AT|=|A|, they are at the end of the lecture, need to practice